 It took years for nursing schools to start to offer online education, but now it is the preferred option for nurses.
 It allows them to study while working to continue to provide for themselves and their families and help others.

 During a pandemic, where every healthcare worker pulled twice their weight, the ability to juggle an education around their professional responsibilities has never been more apparent.

 Online education is done through an innovative use of tools and often does not require mandatory login times.
 They are designed for working nurses and are available at all levels.

 You can earn your BSN online.
 You can earn an accelerated BSN online.
 You can even go from a BSN to MSN FNP online.
 There are DNP programs that allow you to earn your MSN and DNP in one single attempt, and many other options are available.

 There are many factors that must be considered and covered when it comes to providing an effective online education.
 Just as businesses have worked to recreate much of the company culture and collaborative environment of an office through digital platforms, so too much an effective digital education.

-While instructor presence is a critical factor when it comes to the success of online study, the tools and digital environment used by universities will also play a part in the success of translating the educational environment online.
+While instructor presence is a critical factor when it comes to the success of online study, the tools and digital revolution environment used by universities will also play a part in the success of translating the educational environment online.